-As part of its contractual duties, the Company's auditor presents at each spring meeting of the AFC and the Council the results and findings of their annual audit and is subsequently available for answering corresponding questions.
+As part of its contractual duties, the Company's auditor presents at each spring meeting of the AFC (which was explicitly tasked by the Council to "examine the annual accounts and the year-end auditor's report and inform the Council thereof"; cf. Art.
+1.2 no. 4 of the "Rules of Procedure of the AFC") the results and findings of their annual audit and is subsequently available for answering corresponding questions.